SiebenCorgie/spv-patcher/docs/projectdoc.typ

 Another interesting opensource shader-compiler is the _AMD compiler_ (ACO) within mesa as well @aco.
 It is a backend to the former mentioned NIR specifically for AMD-Hardware.

-Conceputally we can split shader related IRs based on their position relation to SPIR-V. On one hand we have compilation focused IRs like LLVM, MLIR or, the more shader oriented IRs like SPIR-T. On the other hand we have runtime GPU-Code generation focused IRs like NIR.
+Conceptually we can split Shader related IRs based on their position in relation to SPIR-V. On one hand we have compilation focused IRs like LLVM, MLIR or, the more shader oriented IRs like SPIR-T. On the other hand we have runtime GPU-Code generation focused IRs like NIR.

 /*
 - SPIR-V is communication format, not necessarly compiler intern (source, this one blog post)